InlandRevenue/Gateway_Services-Returns-and-Information/Service - AIM/README.md

             - [request sample](sample%20messages/body-aim-retrievereturn-request.xml)
             - [response sample](sample%20messages/body-aim-retrievereturn-response.xml)

-## Mock Environment Information:
+## Mock environment information:
 -----------------

-* Mock Emulated Services URL
+* Mock emulated services URL
 	* https://mock-aim.ird.digitalpartner.services

-- AIM Mock Scenarios Mindmap
+- AIM mock scenarios mindmap
 	- [View larger image](images/AIM_Mock_Scenarios_Mindmap.png)
 	![Mock Scenarios](images/AIM_Mock_Scenarios_Mindmap.png)

-- Test Data
+- Test data
 	- The following test data can be tested in our Mock Services environment when submitting requests to the service operations
 	- This table shows which scenarios (as per their numbers in the mindmap) require specific data to trigger the expected responses.
 	- Text in italics represents the name of the XML node in the request.